-- ✓ Wear loose, comfortable clothing. - If you wear dentures, bring them and a case to store them. - ✓ Valuables are safest at home.
+- Wear loose, comfortable clothing.
+Please make sure you are wearing a short sleeve top, preferably with buttons down the front. - If you wear dentures, bring them and a case to store them. - ✓ Valuable are safest at home.
 Do not bring cash, credit cards or cell phones. - Remove all jewelry at home to prevent an increased risk of infection at your surgical site.
 This includes wedding rings, bands and body piercings, as your hands may swell during surgery. - Do not wear nail polish, hair spray, body lotion, perfume or makeup.